buildkite/terraform-provider-buildkite/docs/resources/agent_token.md

 $ terraform import buildkite_agent_token.fleet QWdlbnRUb2tlbi0tLTQzNWNhZDU4LWU4MWQtNDVhZi04NjM3LWIxY2Y4MDcwMjM4ZA==
 ```

 To find the ID to use, you can use the GraphQL query below.
-Alternatively, you use this [pre-saved query](https://buildkite.com/user/graphql/console/747fb309-e2f3-452a-aea3-ee3962a7e92b).
+Alternatively, you could use this [pre-saved query](https://buildkite.com/user/graphql/console/747fb309-e2f3-452a-aea3-ee3962a7e92b).

 ```graphql
 query agentToken {